-In Fig. 2, the diurnal cycle of measured and simulated surface winds and potential temperatures at measurement site A1 (Bosco di Sotto, see Fig. 1) are displayed for 21 and 22 August (for 25 August see Figs. 4 and 5 in Chow et al. 2005).
-Table 1 shows the corresponding root-mean-square-errors (rmse) and mean errors (bias) for comparisons of the modeled surface wind speed, wind direction and potential temperature to the measurements.
-Bias and rmse are calculated in the same manner as described by Chow et al. (2005).
-The ARPS data used in these comparisons are extracted from the lowest model level (i.e. 15 m a.g.l.), while the observational data are averages of measurements at 15.9 m and 28 m a.g.l.
-The measurement level at 28 m has been included because the lower level (15.9 m) is partially influenced by surface layer effects from the plant canopy which are not captured in the model.
-On both days the diurnal cycles of potential temperature and surface winds are well reproduced by the model.
-On 21 August, however, the surface valley-wind magnitude is generally too large (on average by about 2.5 m s-1), and simulated night-time surface temperatures are about 3-4 °C too warm.
-This warm bias is due to a shallow nocturnal ground inversion, which is observed from the radiosonde measurements (not shown) but not reproduced by the model.
-A reason for this model failure may be that the near-surface valley winds are overestimated by the model in the first place, thus producing too much vertical mixing on the surface.
+In Fig. 2, the diurnal cycle of measured and simulated surface winds and potential temperatures at measurement site A1 (Bosco di Sotto; see Fig. 1) are displayed for 21 and 22 August (for 25 August see Figs. 4 and 5 in Part I).
+Table 1 shows the corresponding root-mean-square errors (rmse) and mean errors (bias) for comparisons of the modeled surface wind speed, wind direction, and potential temperature to the measurements.
+Bias and rmse are calculated in the same manner θ rmse (K) θ bias (K) U rmse (m s -1) U bias (m s -1) Φ rmse (°) Φ bias (°) 21 Aug 22 Aug 2.18 0.88 $-1.76 \\ -0.19$ 2.41 1.80 -1.67 -1.03 54.82 90.44 3.01 -7.93 as described in Part I. The ARPS data used in these comparisons are extracted from the lowest model level (i.e., 15 m AGL), whereas the observational data are averages of measurements at 15.9 and 28 m AGL.
+The measurement level at 28 m has been included because the lower level (15.9 m) is influenced by surface-layer effects from the plant canopy that are not captured in the model.
+On both days the diurnal cycles of potential temperature and surface winds are reproduced well by the model.
+On 21 August, however, the surface valleywind magnitude is generally too large (on average by about 2.5 m s-1) and simulated nighttime surface temperatures are about 3°-4°C too warm.
+This warm bias is due to a shallow nocturnal near-ground inversion, which is observed from the radiosonde measurements (not shown) but not reproduced by the model.
+A reason for this model failure may be that the near-surface valley wind speeds are overestimated by the model in the first place, thus producing too much vertical mixing on the surface.
 The skill scores of these simulations at surface site A1 are listed in Table 1.
-It can be seen that the rmse and bias of wind speed and particularly potential temperature are better on 22 August than on 21 August.
-We believe that this is due to the difficult initialization situation on 20 August, as mentioned above.
-Compared to other recent modeling studies over terrain of similar complexity (e.g. Zängl et al.
+It can be seen that the rmse and bias of wind speed and, in particular, potential temperature are better on 22 August than on 21